JoelVinayKumar/book-shoppr/readme.md

 # FLASK BOOK SHOPPE

-Take a look at the live version : book-shoppe.herokuapp.com
+Take a look at the live version : <a href="book-shoppe.herokuapp.com">book-shoppe.herokuapp.com</a>

 ## How should I use this template?